ga-wdi-exercises/computer-science-workshop/readme.md

 	if (arr[midpoint] < item) return binarySearch(arr, item, midpoint, last)
 }
 ```

 The above function ran 3 times instead of the 7 that we would need if we iterated through the entire array!
 This algorithm is super efficient -- even if we have a million items in our array, on average we will only need to execute the binary search 20 times.

 O(n log n) algorithms are ones that are faster than O (n^2) but slower than O(n).
 Let's come back to O(n log n) in a minute -- a lot of sorting algorithms fall under this category.

 ### O(n!) and O(n^n)

 O(n!) and O(n^n) complexities should make you very nervous!
 These should be avoided at all costs.
 One example of an O(n!) algorithm is the Bogosort - aka the slowsort.
 This sort is when an array is randomly ordered over and over again until it is in the correctly sorted order.
-For an array with the length 10, this sort may have to run up to 3628800 times!
+For an array with the length 10, this sort may have to run up to 3,628,800 times!
 Sometimes you will have to look at all the available combinations and writing code that are in these complexity categories can't be avoided, but they should bring up some red flags!

-### Drop the Coefficients
+### Drop the Coefficients and Constants

 Again, having an efficient algorithm is much more important when we have large inputs.
-By convention, we drop the coefficients during Big-O analysis since they are usually negligible for those inputs.
+By convention, we drop the coefficients and constants during Big-O analysis since they are usually negligible for those inputs.

 For example:
 ```javascript